Stonehill College

 For example, the first few characters of the sentence “We meet in New York for a rendezvous” would be encoded as “Ni ye…”.
 Note that spaces between words were not actually transmitted or encoded.

-Checkpoint: See if you can encode the rest of the sentence yourself by hand.
+Checkpoint: Make sure you can encode the rest of the sentence yourself by hand.

 For a codeword like “remarkable” of length ten, there are now 2610 different possible encodings.
 The longer the sequence of the cycle, the more possibilities there are.